August Lösch

 August Lösch (15 October 1906 – 30 May 1945) was a German economist, known for his seminal contributions to regional science and urban economics.

 Born in Öhringen, Württemberg, Lösch obtained his doctorate from the University of Bonn in 1932.
-His magnum opus, Die räumliche Ordnung der Wirtschaft (The economics of location), appeared in 1940.
+His magnum opus, Die räumliche Ordnung der Wirtschaft (The economics of location), appeared in 1940 and was translated into English in 1954.

 Lösch was a member of the "Confessing Church" (Bekennende Kirche), a Protestant group that spoke out openly against Adolf Hitler and was led by Martin Niemöller.
 He refused to emigrate and went into hiding to continue his anti-Nazi work, primarily in Kiel.
 Due to the deprivations of this illegal existence, he died, just days after World War II had ended, from scarlet fever in Ratzeburg.

 Biography

 Lösch was born in Öhringen, Kingdom of Württemberg, German Empire (now Baden-Württemberg, Germany).
 From 1908, he lived in Heidenheim, where he graduated from high school in 1925 and subsequently worked as an apprentice.
 From 1927—1930, Lösch studied at the University of Tübingen and at the University of Freiburg.
-Then from 1930—1931, he studied at the University of Bonn, where he was taught by Joseph Schumpeter, Walter Eucken, and Arthur Spiethoff.
+Then from 1930 to 1931, he studied at the University of Bonn, where he was taught by Joseph Schumpeter, Walter Eucken, and Arthur Spiethoff.
 He earned a degree in economics from the University of Freiburg in 1931, and then a doctorate one year later from the University of Bonn.

 Lösch studied demography and examined natural population growth in relation to its impact on labor supply and regional economic growth.
 This work then inspired Lösch to study the theory of production location.
 Lösch's work gained traction and global attention, earning him a Rockefeller scholarship.
 He visited the United States twice, in 1934 and 1936, where he studied the theories of the location of production and collected materials for his own research.

-Lösch then went on to work at the Kiel Institute for the World Economy as a senior researcher between 1939—1945.
+Lösch then worked at the Kiel Institute for the World Economy as a senior researcher between 1939—1945.
 While at the institute in 1940, Lösch published “Spatial Organization of the Economy” which received interest from the scientific community.
 The institute was evacuated from Kiel to Ratzeburg in October 1944 due to wartime conditions.
-During the wartime period, Lösch’s health declined until he died of scarlet fever on May 30th, 1945.
+During wartime, Lösch’s health declined until he died of scarlet fever on May 30, 1945.